Martín Carrera

-Martín Carrera Sabat (20 December 1806 – 22 April 1871) was a Mexican general, senator, and interim president of the country for about a month in 1855.
+Antonio Martín Mariano Carrera Sabat (20 December 1806 – 22 April 1871) was a Mexican general, senator, and interim president of the country for about a month in 1855.
 He was a moderate Liberal.

 Martin Carrera was a Mexican soldier and politician who briefly served as president during the fall of Santa Anna's last dictatorship in 1854.
 His career as a soldier began while he was still a child, and he played an active role in Mexico's military throughout his whole life.
 He began to play political roles during the Centralist Republic of Mexico and served in congress, while also serving more than once as a member of the council of state.

 His presidency came about as the Plan of Ayutla was succeeding against Santa Anna.
 The latter left the capital, and a junta of representatives proclaimed their loyalty towards the Plan of Ayutla and elected Carrera as president.
 He sought to compromise between the remaining elements of the Santa Anna administration and the revolution.
 Despite his making many concessions towards them, the revolutionary leaders did not trust Carrera, and unable to secure the loyalty of the departments, Carrera resigned after about a month in office.

 Early life

 Martin Carrera was born in Puebla in 1806 to a distinguished family.
 His father was an artillery colonel.
 At the age of nine when the Mexican War of Independence had already broken out, Carrera joined the expeditionary regiment of Ferdinand VII.
-At the age of twelve he was made an officer, and regardless of his young age was charged with instruction of the battalion.
+At the age of twelve he was made an officer, and regardless of his young age was charged with the instruction of the battalion.